survivejs/maintenance-book/manuscript/packaging/02-anatomy.md

 ### Links

 A package should link to its repository, homepage, and issue tracker.
+The fields are optional but they are good to have as it will make it easier for the users to find these through npm site.

 **package.json**